"The Government's model is not in the numbers": the Executive's response to the increase in tourists in 2026

 No hay anuncios

-There is also no date to know which measures resulting from the Pact for Sustainability, which the Government initiated in May 2024, will move forward and be applied in the Balearic Islands.
+There is also no date to know which measures from the Pact for Sustainability, which the Government initiated in May 2024, will go ahead and be applied in the Balearic Islands.
 Although it initially brought together hundreds of entities and it was established that a committee of experts would evaluate the proposals, the fact is that within the Pact, almost only employers' associations and unions remain, while civil society entities have repeatedly denounced the poor functioning of this initiative.
 In fact, the professor of Applied Economics, director of the Impulsa Foundation and coordinator of the first phase of the Pact, Antoni Riera, assured ARA Balears that "there is no guarantee that the conclusions of the Pact will be implemented".